This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Write down your questions so you remember to ask them during your visits.

-- Rest: Avoid moving your shoulder as your injury heals.
+- Rest your shoulder so it can heal.
+Avoid moving your shoulder as your injury heals.
 This will help decrease the risk of more damage to your shoulder.

-- Compression: Compression (tight hold) provides support and helps decrease swelling and movement so your shoulder can heal.
+- Compress your shoulder as directed.
+Compression provides support and helps decrease swelling and movement so your shoulder can heal.
 For mild sprains, you may be given a sling to support your arm.
 You may need a padded brace or a plaster cast to hold your shoulder in place if the sprain is more serious.

 How to wear a brace, sling, or splint: